 Well MJ Bale decided to dress one of their models here in Sydney, and then send him on a crazy around the world journey before shooting their winter campaign in London!
-The Model would have to wear the same suit the entire journey, but could shower and change shirt/underwear – much like our wardrobes over a weeks business trip.
+The Model would have to wear the same suit the entire journey but could shower and change shirt/underwear – much like our wardrobes over a week’s business trip.

-He traveled more than 20,000km through nine countries over five days non-stop.
+He travelled more than 20,000km through nine countries over five days non-stop.
 Singapore, Kuala Lumpur, Bangkok, Dubai, Abu Dhabi, Rome, Naples, Amsterdam, Rotterdam and Harwich on planes, trains, tuk-tuks, bikes and even an overnight ferry across the North Sea to the UK.

-While the average Aussie bloke might not go to these extremes on the average business trip, looking sharp in the board room after that long flight is top of mind when we pack our bags.
+While the average Aussie bloke might not go to these extremes on the average business trip, looking sharp in the boardroom after that long flight is top of mind when we pack our bags.

 “With Australian men travelling longer and further for business than any other nation, arriving looking as good as when you left is a struggle.
-We want to help gents stay looking impeccable and ultimately professional for business, no matter how many miles they’ve covered.
+We want to help gents stay looking impeccable and ultimately professional for business, no matter how many miles they’ve covered.”

-“Our range of suits are constructed with 100% Australian Merino Wool, so men really can stay immaculate from cabin to boardroom.
+“Our range of suits are constructed with 100% Australian Merino Wool, so men really can stay immaculate from cabin to the boardroom.
 The images are raw and honest with no retouching to the model or suit, proving our claim you can crush the man but you can’t crush the suit.”